pce-uw-jscript400/w1-file-system/readme.md

 * **Your Answer:**

----

-## By using path and \_\_dirname and at the end logging petsFile wecan see the pets.json file's path in the console.
+## By using path and \_\_dirname and at the end logging petsFile we can see the pets.json file's path in the console.

 ### Exercise